Healthy Homes Assessment Days Bay

 Days Bay Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory in all Days Bay and New Zealand rental homes where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement for all Days Bay and New Zealand rental homes where it is reasonably practicable to put in.

-• Private landlords and property managers have to ensure their rental properties conform with the Healthy Homes Standard within 90 days of a new, renewed or varied tenancy.
+• Property managers and private landlords are required to make sure their rental properties comply in accordance with Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.

-• All boarder houses (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.

-• All houses which are rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses which are rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes